Qualifying for Membership

 - Capacity: No member may bring more than three dogs into the dog park at any one time.
 No more than 100 dogs may be on SWCDP grounds at any given time (unless a SWCDP sanctioned event).

 - Gates, Equipment & Pools/Hoses: All gates must be closed, including gates to agility or other game areas.
+DO NOT hold gate open for other people.
 Members must follow guidelines for pool, hose, and other resource use, as directed by emails and/or signage, per season, as needs arise.

 - Courtesy: Be respectful of other member’s wishes; if your dog is creating angst for a member dog or human, adjust the behavior or leave.